Planning for the Future – key issues for Sole Practitioners

 - Consider setting up a mutual agreement with another NHS practitioner locally – this can either be a temporary agreement to cover the short-term, or a binding agreement to purchase the practice

 - Take legal advice on whether or not to form a limited company to hold the NHS contract during your lifetime.
-This is not straightforward and the PCT may set conditions in relation to the shareholding arrangements but it can protect the contract and the resultant goodwill in the business
+This is not straightforward and NHS England may set conditions in relation to the shareholding arrangements but it can protect the contract and the resultant goodwill in the business

-- Ensure that your next of kin, your Executors and your business advisers – lawyers, accountants etc – know about the need to contact the PCT within 7 days of your death.
-The last thing people may be thinking about if you die is telling the PCT but in fact notifying them and confirming the arrangements that are in place for continuity is vital
+- Ensure that your next of kin, your Executors and your business advisers – lawyers, accountants etc – know about the need to contact NHS England within 7 days of your death.
+The last thing people may be thinking about if you die is telling NHS England but in fact notifying them and confirming the arrangements that are in place for continuity is vital

 - Make a Will – we’ve said it before but without a Will no-one has the legal authority to made decision about your practice and by the time the paperwork is sorted out it may be too late to preserve the value in a business you have sweated blood and tears to build up